Improper Fetal Monitoring During Labor

 Inadequate fetal monitoring during labor and delivery can negatively affect a baby’s life forever.
 Many parents of children who have suffered injuries or are living with conditions caused by improper fetal monitoring don’t understand why this happened to their child.
 Though it is difficult to answer these questions, our attorneys are dedicated to aggressively seeking restitution for these medical errors.

 If your baby is suffering from a condition due to inadequate monitoring during labor, delivery or post-birth, the lawyers at McKeen & Associates can assist in identifying negligence and obtaining compensation for your family.
 We offer a team of attorneys with the experience to take on even the most complicated medical malpractice cases.

 Medical Staff Can Make Mistakes

 Proper fetal monitoring by medical staff determines whether a sufficient supply of oxygen and blood is reaching the baby during labor.
-If a nurse or doctor fails to closely monitor the baby's fetal heart rate and other critical information, they may not be able to quickly deliver the baby by cesarean section.
+If nurses or doctors fail to closely monitor the baby’s fetal heart rate and other critical information, they may not be able to quickly deliver the baby by cesarean section.